-Corporate Governance Statement 10
+10 Corporate Governance Statement

-Directors' Statement 23
+22 Directors' Statement

-Independent Auditors' Report 26
+25 Independent Auditors' Report

-Statements of Financial Position 30
+29 Statements of Financial Position

-Statements of Comprehensive Income 31
+30 Statements of Comprehensive Income

-Consolidated Statement of Changes in Equity 33
+32 Consolidated Statement of Changes in Equity

-Statement of Changes in Equity 37
+34 Statement of Changes in Equity

-Consolidated Statement of Cash Flows 38
+35 Consolidated Statement of Cash Flows

-Notes to The Financial Statements 39
+36 Notes to the Financial Statements

+80 Statement of Shareholdings

+82 Notice of Annual General Meeting

+84 Notice of Books Closure

+Proxy Form

 The board of directors of the Company (the "Board" or "Directors") is committed to raising the standard of corporate governance within the Group in order to enhance transparency in the disclosure of material information.
-The Company confirms that it has adhered to the principles and guidelines of the Code of Corporate Governance 2012 (the "Code") and if there is any deviation from the Code, appropriate explanations are provided in this Statement on each area of non-compliance.
+The Company confirms that it has adhered to the principles and guidelines of the Code of Corporate Governance 2012 (the "Code" or "2012 Code") and if there is any deviation from the Code, appropriate explanations are provided in this Statement on each area of non-compliance.